 Why are Indigos here?

 The goal of the Indigo is to connect the human race.
 The primary way that Indigos are doing this is through technology.
 Take a moment to think about how connected our species is due to technology.
 From Facebook (Nancy identified Mark Zuckerberg as an Indigo,) to texting, to the internet, the way that humans connect and interact has completely changed over the last century.
 Indigos are responsible for this change and continue to find new ways to connect the species daily.

 Who are Indigos?

 A better question to start asking ourselves is, “What kind of Indigo am I?”
 Nancy identifies four different kinds of Indigos: artist, conceptualist, humanist, and catalyst.
-I’ll share more about these categories in a future post.
-Intrigued and can’t wait?
+You can learn more about these categories here.
+Intrigued and would like to explore them deeper?
 Check out these books, Indigos: The Quiet Storm and Understanding Your Life Through Color.

 Cassie Uhl is a published author, artist, intuitive, and founder of Zenned Out.
 She created Zenned Out in 2012 with the mission to build a brand that normalizes spirituality.
 In 2018 she self-published her popular and interactive Goddess Discovery Book series.
 In 2020 her writing and art became more mainstream with Understanding Auras, Understanding Crystals, and Understanding Chakras, published by The Quarto Group.
 Her writing style and art combine to help marry accessibility with deep spiritual topics.
 It is her goal to help others understand and live spiritual practices that can change the world.
 Inspired by her open-minded grandmother, Cassie has been meditating and working with her energy since her teenage years.
 She received her 200hr YTT in 2012 with a focus on breathwork.
 Now, her work focuses on energy work, journeying, mediumship, death midwifery, and healing through traditional Celtic shamanic practices.